TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 ![image](https://user-images.githubusercontent.com/71492453/120068607-cac2a480-c081-11eb-95de-858e0f6b97ca.png)

 ## Combining Models and structure of our solution
-We have chosen to take the best iterations of the AutoML (Natural language) model and the CamemBERT model and combine them directly on the App Engine.
-Through our Web Page and API, we want the prediction of the label of the submitted sentence to be done in 4 steps:
+We have chosen to take the best iterations of the AutoML (Natural language) model and the CamemBERT model and combine them directly on the App Engine, by averaging the results of both prediction based on their respectives accuracies.
+Unfortunately, the weight of the whole project (with all dependencies) was most likely too big to be deployed on Google Cloud Plateform (going from 34MB to 3.8GB) as the deployment was always aborted by Google.
+We therefore only deployed the AutoML endpoint.
+Nevertheless, the project could work locally.

+Through our web service, the prediction of the label of the submitted sentence is done in 4 steps:

 1) Preprocess the sentence according to the prediction models.
 2) Use the two prediction models